(Barossa Valley, World Heritage Area of Ningaloo Coast)

 Discover some of the fascinating marine life on this coral reef.
-A drift snorkel just a few metres offshore reveals a wealth of life, with huge staghorn coral formations, anemones, Clownfish, rays and sponge gardens.
-All snorkelling gear is provided.
+A drift snorkel just a few meters offshore reveals a wealth of life, with huge staghorn coral formations, anemones, Clownfish, rays and sponge gardens.
+All snorkeling gear is provided.

 Fly from Exmouth to Perth today.
 The flight should take approximately 2.5hours.

 Sharon Weckenbrock ,

 "We are safely back home but still on Cloud 9 from the fabulous trip that you helped to put together for us!
 Everything worked just as I had hoped it would and in many cases, exceeded all expectations.